The Entrepreneur’s View on Risk: What Risk Is and When to Take It

 - How do you define risk?
 If so many of our business decisions are based on prospective risks and benefits, we need to answer this question in order to be making the best decisions.
 Can you think of the two definitions of risk?
 We’ll present both of these definitions as a basis for our discussion.

 - Given this fresh perspective on risk, what are the questions that we should be asking ourselves in order to make the best decisions and take the right actions?
 How do these questions integrate with our business processes?

 - If we view risk in this new way, what is the potential impact on a team or entire company?
 How can we use this dual definition of risk to improve company culture, empower employees, and even drive innovation?

-We will discuss each of these aspects of risk and provide a few practical take-away lessons that you can immediately start putting to use in your company.
+The presentation discusses each of these aspects of risk and provides a few practical take-away lessons that you can immediately start putting to use in your company.